Higher Education Authority

-The Higher Education Authority (HEA), officially An tÚdarás um Ard-Oideachas, is the statutory body providing policy advice for higher education in Ireland.
+The Higher Education Authority (HEA), officially An tÚdarás um Ard-Oideachas, is the statutory body responsible for the governance and regulation of higher education in Ireland.
+It provides policy advice to the Government of Ireland and allocates public funding to universities, technological universities and other higher education institutions.

-Description and functions
+History

 The HEA was established under the Higher Education Authority Act 1971.
 Its official Irish language name is An tÚdarás um Ard-Oideachas.
-The 1971 Act was repealed and replaced by the Higher Education Authority Act 2022, with the HEA continuing in operation.
-The HEA has a statutory responsibility for the effective governance of higher education in Ireland.
-It provides policy advice to the Irish Government across various aspects of the mission of higher education.
-According to their website, the aim of the HEA is "to create a coherent system of diverse institutions with distinct missions, which is responsive to the social, cultural and economic development of Ireland and its people and supports the achievement of national objectives".
+The 1971 Act was repealed and replaced by the Higher Education Authority Act 2022, with the HEA continuing in operation under the 2022 Act.